fcla/xmlresolution/README.md

   3. GET the collection, retrieving a tar file of the XML schemas and a manifest of what was done.

 The original XML documents are not returned.
-It is recommended that you use this with a caching proxy such as squid.
+It is recommended that you employ a caching proxy such as squid when used in a production environment.

 Envronment
 ----------